-SInce TikTok allows you to instantly publish public videos, the platform is great for both branded and non-branded content.
-While the content you see on Snapchat is more like that of Instagram Stories, the content you see on TikTok is more like the content you used to see on the app, Vine.
-Like Vine, the content often presents short, looping skits, mini-music videos, or vlog-styled clips.
+Since TikTok allows you to instantly publish public videos, the platform is great for both branded and non-branded content.
+Much of the content you see on TikTok is short, looping skits, mini-music videos, or vlog-styled clips.

 Which platform is better for content marketing?

 Each platform has its pros and cons for content marketers.
 Here's what you should keep in mind about each.

 If you're aiming to target Gen-Z and on an incredibly limited budget, TikTok's app might be worth experimenting on.
 Because of the way the app is formatted, users can more easily find your company page, follow you, or search for your content than they can on Snapchat.
 You can also further optimize videos with hashtags and keywords.

 However, if you're looking for website traffic, or don't have time to experiment with TikTok, you'll want to hold off for now.
 The platform is still highly experimental and only allows certain brands to link their videos to web content.

 On Snapchat, marketers will mainly thrive on the Discover page.
 While partnering with Snapchat to become an official Discover publisher might be inaccessible at the moment, you can still purchase ads on the platform that similarly allow you to tell users a visual Story about your product.
 These ads can even get high placement within Discover feeds.